 What Is Lead Substitute and Do You Need It?

-- Minimized wear and tear on the car’s valve seats by lowering the likelihood of microwelds.
+- Lead minimized wear and tear on the car’s valves and valve seats by reducing microwelds between the seat and the valve.

 How Long Has Leaded Fuel Been Off the Market?

-People first began to understand just how toxic lead really was at some point during the mid-70’s.
+People first began to understand just how toxic lead really was by the middle of the 1950’s, but it wasn’t until the 1970’s and the creation of the EPA that were these dangers acted upon.
 In addition to the health and environmental hazards it posed, it was also found that lead didn’t gel well at all with catalytic converters and could drastically affect their function.
 The state of California was the first to officially decide leaded fuel was a no-go back in 1992, and once that happened, it didn’t take long at all for the rest of the country to follow in its footsteps.

-Of course, the way car engines were made had to change as well.
-That happened in the form of valve seats that were much harder, more durable, and better able to resist the effects of the high temperatures responsible for the formation of microwelds.
-Unleaded gasoline no longer posed a threat to engines at all once those standards became mainstream (unless the engines in question were older, of course).
-Modern lead substitutes were introduced to make up the difference for older vehicles still on the road.
+It’s important to note though, that by the mid-1970’s, most vehicles were being manufactured to accommodate Unleaded fuel as the EPA phase-out of leaded gas began in the 1970’s.
+The main change happened in the form of valve seats that were hardened, more durable, and better able to resist the effects of the high temperatures responsible for the formation of microwelds.
+Unleaded gasoline no longer posed a threat to engines at all once those standards became mainstream, but even throughout the 1980’s, the common theme was which pump to use at the gas station – Regular or Unleaded?

 Is It Still Possible To Buy Leaded Fuel?